 Field Notes is a collection of smartly-designed, vintage-styled pocket notebooks, created by the Draplin Design Company and Coudal Partners.
 The small notebooks, which measure 3.5x5.5in, come with 48 pages and a saddle stitch binding, are ideal for sketching or taking notes on the go.
-Best of all, the Memo Books come in a mixed three-pack, so you're spoilt for choice when it comes to page design.
+Best of all, you buy them as a mixed Memo Books 3 pack, so you're spoilt for choice when it comes to page design.

 Available with plain, lined or graph paper pages, the Memo Book collection is ready to suit any task.
 Inspired by the "vanishing subgenre of agricultural memo books, ornate pocket ledgers, and the simple, unassuming beauty of a well-crafted grocery list", this trio of journals is an essential on-the-go option for designers.